MohammedAbuSelmia/The--EV--Revolution--in--Washington-s/README.md

 # The--EV--Revolution--in--Washington-s
 In this amazing project, I can display the types of cars available in the state of Washington, USA, along with all the necessary details about each car.
 This project utilizes SQL, DAX, and M programming languages, and the data was sourced from the Washington State Open Data Portal.

+#First: I developed a plan to define precisely what I wanted from this data and which columns to use in this project
+#Second: Using SQL, I retrieved the data and selected the columns to be used.
+I then performed some operations on the columns to pinpoint the exact location according to latitude and longitude.
+I encountered a problem where the latitude and longitude were all in one column, along with some text.
+I addressed this using SQL, but another issue arose: some states had very little data.
+This was a mistake because the percentage was too low, so I removed the other states and focused solely on Washington State for the project.
+#Third: In Power BI, I retrieved the data from SSMS to perform the necessary operations using DAX and M programming languages.
+#Fourth: In this amazing project, I performed extensive analysis, allowing you to see the desired county on the map, the number of cities within it, and detailed information.
+This project presents the types of cars available and their exact numbers, arranged according to the latitude and longitude of each vehicle.
+This was a fantastic aspect of the project
+#Fifth: In this project, I presented the most commonly used cars in each province, the most frequently used cars overall, and the most common car types.
+This excellent project allows you to easily see all these details